LocoRoco: Sequels

 LocoRoco Cocoreccho is a LocoRoco program for the PlayStation 3, released in September 2007 as a downloadable title through the PlayStation Store.
 It is described by Sony as an "interactive screensaver," rather than a game.
 Instead of tilting the world, the game instead puts the player in control of a butterfly that will draw LocoRoco to it, guiding them to sleeping LocoRoco to wake them up and collect enough LocoRoco to progress to other parts of the single stage.

 LocoRoco 2, a sequel to the original LocoRoco, was officially announced at the 2008 Tokyo Game Show though Phil Harrison, Sony's worldwide studios chief, revealed the game to be in development during an interview at the 2007 D.I.C.E.
 Summit.
 The game was released worldwide between late 2008 and early 2009.

 A third PSP LocoRoco game, LocoRoco Midnight Carnival, is a Halloween-themed spin-off title which features an enhanced bounce skill called "Boing!"
 The game was digitally released on October 29, 2009, for North American and European areas, and on November 1, 2009, in Japan for the launch of the PSP Go.
 There are also LocoRoco costumes for LittleBigPlanet.

-LocoRocos appear in the 2024 PlayStation 5 game Astro Bot, having their own themed level in the game's fourth area and a remixed theme song that plays in it as well with the main bot who leads Astro to the level after the boss being the Yellow LocoRoco and the bots that can be rescued in the level being the other five LocoRocos from the first game.
+LocoRocos appear in the 2024 PlayStation 5 game Astro Bot, having their own themed level called Going Loco in the game's fourth area and a remixed theme song that plays in it as well with the main bot who leads Astro to the level after the boss being the Yellow LocoRoco and the bots that can be rescued in the level being the other five LocoRocos from the first game.
 They also assist Astro in the game's finale with the rest of the PlayStation Armada against Nebulax.